 Dental implants not only allow a person to regain the ability to speak, laugh, and eat certain foods in confidence, but dental implants also help to preserve existing teeth.
 When compared to dentures and bridges, dental implants stand apart because of their supplementary benefit to remaining teeth.
 By preventing bone loss and the disruption of existing teeth, dental implants are the only tooth replacement option that will enhance and preserve your smile for years to come.

 Dental Implants Prevent Bone Deterioration

 Dental implants help to prevent the deterioration of bone that often occurs with prolonged tooth loss.
 The vitality of jaw bone requires stimulation that only tooth roots can provide.
 Otherwise, the bone of the jaw will lose form and density, and even lower levels of bone can begin to deteriorate as well.
-Dental implants are the only type of replacement option that includes titanium posts that act as roots to provide stimulation the bone needs to maintain its shape.

 Bridges and Dentures Hinder Existing Teeth

 Dental implants help to prevent complications that may occur with existing teeth, unlike other types of tooth replacement options–bridges and dentures.

 - Bridges require existing teeth to be altered, even partially removed, in order to support the structure, and this can often result in complications to these teeth.
 Not to mention, bone loss is a direct result of bridges, and eventually the gums and bone above the replacement teeth will collapse.

 - Much like with bridges, partial dentures are also detrimental to existing teeth.
 Because of bone deterioration, dentures often shift and move, and this can cause trauma to existing teeth that may result in the need for extraction.